FIFA's Valcke says Suarez needs treatment

 "It is not Liverpool who is punished.
 It is the player who is punished and what he did has not only happened in international games," he said.

-"So the Disciplinary Committee took into consideration the past events and the past behavior of Luis Suarez and that is why they made their decisions."
+"So the Disciplinary Committee took into consideration the past events and the past behaviour of Luis Suarez and that is why they made their decisions."

 Suarez served a 10-match ban last year, while at Liverpool, after biting Chelsea's Branislav Ivanovic in a Premier League match.
 In 2010 he was suspended for seven games for biting PSV Eindhoven's Otman Bakkal while playing for Ajax Amsterdam.